On ordinary days, for ordinary people, life can change in a heartbeat.

 It’s a worrying statistic, isn’t it?
 And one that certainly isn’t good enough.
 If the unthinkable were to happen – we want to make sure that we are able to act fast and confidently.
-And this is why we wave the flag for first aid – let’s put our loved ones first and be the hero on standby they may need one day.
+And this is why first aid is important and we wave the flag for it – let’s put our loved ones first and be the hero on standby they may need one day.

 So, why should we do First Aid Training?

 Firstly, there are many aspects of first aid training that we may find more appealing than others.
 For instance, are you aware that in our courses we cover child and baby basic life support (CPR) as standard?
 Not all first aid courses do this, but it certainly pricks the ears of parents, nannies and family-orientated people alike.
 The maternal and paternal instinct in us to save a child’s life is extremely strong, and yet without training, we are at a loss in a terrifying situation.

 Besides our own services, first aid training is extremely important.
 And frustratingly, whether you are that team member hiding from your line manager when asked to volunteer, or you are someone who instinctively feels they will ‘never need it’ – it’s sod’s law that one day you will be that person.
 You will be the one who, in a heartbeat, has to know how to stop a child from choking, or give CPR roadside post-collision.
 Imagine how you would feel if you were alarmingly unprepared for this.

 Have we managed to get you on board with us?
 If so, great!
 Here’s a few more reasons why first aid training is important, just in case…